han-nguyen97/8weeksqlchallenge/Case Study 1 - Danny's Diner /README.md

 ```
 ![image](https://github.com/han-nguyen97/8weeksqlchallenge/assets/83593831/4370f133-0b91-4b51-a32a-2d3afd9c3ad9)

+- WITH clause: This part creates a temporary table called popular_product_within_customer by combining two tables sales and menu using the common identifier product_id.
+The DENSE_RANK() assigns a rank to each product for each customer based on number of times the product was ordered - COUNT(*).
+The highest number of times q product was ordered ranks 1.
+- SELECT statement: Specifies the columns that will be presented in the final result.
+It includes customer_id and product_name
+- WHERE clause: Filters the result to include only rows with rank equals to 1.
+This ensures that only the most popular product (the product which ordered most times by each customer) was shown.

 **6. Which item was purchased first by the customer after they became a member?**
 ```sql
 -- Create a table containing data after each customer became member (including joining date)